Use an image picker

 }

-In the above snippet, the <Image> component uses a conditional operator to load the source of the image.
-This is because the image picked from the image picker is a uri string, not a local asset like the placeholder image.
+In the above snippet, the Image component uses a conditional operator to load the image's source.
+The picked image is a uri string, not a local asset like the placeholder image.

 Let's take a look at our app now:

-The images used for the demo in this tutorial were picked from Unsplash.
+The images used for the example app in this tutorial were picked from Unsplash.

 In the next chapter, we'll learn how to create an emoji picker modal component.